 When applying for Advance Parole and subsequently for a green card, it is imperative that all forms be filled out accurately and completely, Failure to submit completed forms with the requisite supporting documents can result in lengthy delays and negative consequences to your immigration status.
 If you need to travel out of the U.S. due to an emergency, contact our office immediately so that we can prepare an approvable expedited Advance Parole application.

 Our office can also assist you with determining whether applying for Advance Parole is the best course of action depending on the facts of your case.
 If you have had encounters with immigration officials or law enforcement in the past, we can also assist you with obtaining relevant immigration and criminal records.
 Keep in mind that an Advance Parole authorization document does not guarantee that you will be granted re-entry to the U.S. As discussed above, upon presenting yourself for re-entry a CBP officer will ask questions relating to your travel and immigration history, Our office will also prepare you on how to clearly and truthfully respond to the CPB’s officer’s potential questions.
-The upcoming Presidential elections may also bring about further complications for many immigrants.
-Our office will strive to put you at ease, protect your rights and provide you with the support you need to navigate through your immigration situation.

 Marriage & Immigration Information